airblade/quo_vadis/README.md

 Now write the confirmation page where the user types in the confirmation code from the email ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/confirmations/new.html.erb)).
 It must be in `app/views/quo_vadis/confirmations/new.html.:format` and must POST the `otp` field to `confirm_path`.
 You can provide a button to send a new confirmation code (perhaps the original email didn't arrive, or the user didn't have time to act on it before it expired) – it should POST to `send_confirmation_path`.

-If the user closes their browser after signing up but before they have confirmed their account, when they next access a logged-in page they will be sent a new confirmation code and redirected to the confirmation page, as if they had just signed up.
+If the user closes their browser after signing up but before they have confirmed their account, when they next access a page which requires being logged in they will be sent a new confirmation code and redirected to the confirmation page, as if they had just signed up.

 ### Login